 6. Leaving No Buffer Time

-8. Skipping a Quiet Moment Together
+8. Not Planning a Quiet Moment Together

-9. Not Packing an Emergency Kit
+9. Not Preparing an Emergency Kit

-10. Stressing Over Tiny Imperfections
+10. Letting Tiny Imperfections Ruin the Day

 Wedding Day Checklist: Don’t Forget These Essentials